 GST/HST Tax Credit | $496 for single individuals $650 for married or those in common-law relationship $171 for each child under 19 |

-Canada Workers Benefit (CWB) | $1,428 for single individuals $2,461 for families |
+Canada Workers Benefit (CWB) | $1,428 for single individuals$2,461 for families |

 Canada Child Benefits (CCB) Benefit Amount

-The exact amount you qualify for depends on your AFNI, your marital status, the age of your child and the number of children you have.
+The exact amount you qualify for depends on your adjusted family net income (AFNI), your marital status, the age of your child and the number of children you have.

 When a child is younger than six, you can get up to $7,437 a year per child.
 This amount drops to a maximum of $6,275 per year for children between 6 to 17.
-To qualify for this amount, you’ll need to have an adjusted family net income (AFNI) of $34,863.

 Child Disability Benefit Amount

 Children eligible for the disability tax credit (DTC), can get up to $3,173 per year through the Child Disability Benefit (CDB).
-Note, the amount you qualify for will reduce once you have a AFNI of $75,537 or more.
+Note, that the amount you qualify for will reduce once you have a AFNI of $75,537 or more.

 GST/HST Tax Credit Amount